 Our community approach takes advantage of the rich resources available through AHS faculty, follows an interdisciplinary health model, and allows for individualized advising in an effort to promote academic and research excellence.
 Our students graduate prepared for advanced graduate or medical school training and/or immediate entry into the workforce.

 AHS Honors students are valued members of the Department who benefit from their opportunities to work with and learn from faculty experts in a wide range of health and health promotion fields.

 The AHS Honors program seeks to promote academic and research excellence and honors within Allied Health Sciences, support students involved in honors, encourage an interest in honors among prospective students, and build a community of intellectually engaged students and faculty.
-As a member of the University of Connecticut Honors Program, students will actively participate in academics and co-curricular activities.
-Students will comply with the Honors Program requirements according to their year of entry into the University of Connecticut.
-The Department of Allied Health Sciences has additional requirements for students who want to complete Honors in the major.
-This document serves to assure that the prospective or current AHS Honor student is aware of departmental requirements for admission to and continued matriculation in Allied Health Sciences Honors.
+As a member of the UConn Honors Program, students will actively participate in academics and co-curricular activities.
+Students will comply with the UConn Honors Program requirements according to their year of entry into UConn.
+The Department of Allied Health Sciences has additional requirements for students who want to complete Honors requirements.

-AHS Honors Students are expected to demonstrate the following behaviors:
+Honors Students are expected to demonstrate the following:

 - awareness of academic and professional responsibilities with the UConn Honors Program